How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 - Output format — should

-totalbe a number or a string like"$1,200.00"? - Missing fields — what happens when the PO number is not on the document?
+totalbe a number (1200) or a formatted string ("$1,200.00")? - Missing fields — what happens when the PO number is absent from the document?

 - Date ambiguity — is